-- Associate Members pay £35 per annum to the Trust if in Europe or £40 per annum outside Europe (to cover extra postage costs).
+- Associate Members pay £40 per annum to the Trust if in the UK or £45 per annum outside the UK (to cover extra postage costs).
 They receive The Medal twice yearly and although are not obliged to buy any medals but may do so if they wish.
-For full time students in the UK & Europe a reduced rate of £17.50 is available, and £20 for students outside Europe.

-- Junior Members living in the UK & Europe pay £17.50 per annum to the Society and Junior Members living outside the UK & Europe pay £20.00 per annum.
-Junior Members receive The Medal twice yearly.
+- Student Members living in the UK or Overseas pay £20.00 per annum to the Society and is available to anyone in full time education at school or who is a university/college student.
+Student Members receive The Medal twice yearly.

 To join BAMS, or renew your membership, please click here.

 The Medal is published every Spring and Autumn and is received by all current members.
 Other works are also published by the Trust; those currently available are listed in the shop.

 UK members also receive the Money & Medals Newsletter, published three times a year by a group of numismatic and medallic organisations.
 Members living abroad can opt to receive an electronic version of the Newsletter by contacting BAMS secretary Janet Larkin via email@example.com